Hemochromatosis is a disorder where too much iron builds up in your body. Sometimes it’s called “iron overload.”

 If either of these shows you have more iron than you should, your doctor might order a third test to see if you have a gene that causes hemochromatosis.

 Liver biopsy.
 Your doctor will take a small piece of your liver.
-He’ll look at it under a microscope to see if there’s any liver damage.
+They’ll look at it under a microscope to see if there’s any liver damage.

 MRI.
 This is a scan that uses magnets and radio waves to take a picture of your organs.